 Breast development is a vital part of puberty in females.
-It occurs in stages, first before birth, during puberty, and then again during the childbearing years.
+It occurs in stages: first before birth, then during puberty, and then again during the childbearing years.
 Changes also occur to the breasts during menstruation and when a woman reaches menopause.

-Breasts start to form during fetal development.
+Breasts start to form while the unborn baby is still growing in the mother’s uterus.
 This is when a thickening in the chest area called the mammary ridge or milk line develops.
-By the time a female infant is born, a nipple and the start of the milk-duct system have formed.
+By the time a baby girl is born, nipples and the start of the milk-duct system have formed.

-Breast changes continue over the lifespan, with lobes, or small subdivisions of breast tissue, developing first.
+Breast changes continue over a woman’s life.
+The first thing to develop are lobes, or small subdivisions of breast tissue.
 Mammary glands develop next, and consist of 15 to 24 lobes.
 Mammary glands are influenced by hormones activated in puberty.
-Involution or shrinkage of the milk ducts is the final major change that occurs within the breast tissue.
-A gradual shrinking of the mammary glands (involution) typically starts around the age of 35.
+Shrinkage (involution) of the milk ducts is the final major change that occurs within the breast tissue.
+The mammary glands slowly start to shrink.
+This often starts around age 35.

-As a girl reaches puberty, the first outward signs of breast development start to show.
-When the ovaries start to secrete estrogen, fat in the connective tissue starts to buildup causing the breasts to enlarge.
+As a girl reaches puberty, the first visible signs of breast development start to show.
+When the ovaries start to produce and release (secrete) estrogen, fat in the connective tissue starts to build up.
+This causes the breasts to enlarge.
 The duct system also starts to grow.
-Usually, pubic and underarm hair also appear at this time.
+Often, pubic and underarm hair also appear at this time.

 Once ovulation and menstruation start, the breasts begin to mature and glands form at the end of the milk ducts.
 The breasts and duct system continue to grow and mature with the development of many glands and lobules.
 The rate of breast growth varies and is different for each young woman.
 Generally, there are 5 stages of breast development in girls.